 Bottom middle is a photo taken of the replica Leifur Eiríksson statue from Iceland that was at the 1939 World´s Fair.
 You can read more about this statue HERE.

 Bottom right is the Leifur Eiríksson statue in St. Paul, Minnesota.
 A 13-foot statue on the grounds of the Minnesota State Capital.

 There are many other Leifur Eiríksson statues.
 Click this link to see MORE LEIF ERIKSON STATUES.

-The Snorri West participants visited L´Anse aux Meadows, Newfoundland this past summer where the latest statue has been erected.
+The Snorri West participants visited L´Anse aux Meadows, Newfoundland where the latest statue has been erected.
 It is the 3rd replica of the statue in Seattle.
 You can watch the Snorri West video here.